RebelGuy/chat-mate/projects/server/readme.md

-The server is responsible for fetching data from YouTube, and (in the future) sending data to YouTube via the `masterchat` project.
+The server is responsible for fetching data from Youtube via the `masterchat` project, and from Twitch via the `@twurple` package.
 It exposes this chat data, as well as additional functionality, via a REST API.

 # Project Details
 Debug and release environments both have their own folders in `./data` and `./dist` to ensure that ongoing development does not interfere with the ability to run release versions.

-Note: If fetching metadata incurs a "Rate limit exceeded" error, then YouTube has flagged us as a bot.
+Note: If fetching Youtube metadata incurs a "Rate limit exceeded" error, then Youtube has flagged us as a bot.
 A (temporary?) solution is to regenerate an auth token (see below).

 ## Scripts for development: